lailasaummi/lailasaummi-profile/README.md

 - 👋 Hi, I’m Laila Awalia Saummi, you can call me Laila or Saummi.
-I am a Bachelor Degree from Physics Major with Project Based Internship Experience as a Data Scientist.
+I am a Bachelor of Science in Physics.
-- 👀 I’m interested in Project Management, Data Science, Business Analyst and Data Analyst.
+- 👀 I’m interested in Science and Technology Research and Development.
-- 🌱 I’m currently learning Microsoft Office, Google Workspace, Python, and MySQL.
+- 🌱 I’m currently learning Python and SQL.
-- 💞️ I’m looking to collaborate on Project Management, Business Analysis, Data Science, or Data Analyst Projects.
+- 💞️ I’m looking to collaborate on Project Management, Data, or Material Physics Research and Development Projects.
 - 📫 You can reach me via Email or LinkedIn.